yuizho/db-raccoon/README.md

     dataSource.setUser("sa");
     dbRaccoonExtension = new DbRaccoonExtension.Builder(dataSource)
-        .cleanupPhase(CleanupPhase.BEFORE_AND_AFTER_TEST) // clean up the test data on before and after each test .setUpQueries(Arrays.asList("SET REFERENTIAL_INTEGRITY FALSE")) // disable a foreign key constraint in H2 before each test
+        .cleanupPhase(CleanupPhase.BEFORE_AND_AFTER_TEST) // clean up the test data on before and after each test .cleanupStrategy(CleanupStrategy.USED_ROWS) // clean up the rows which are defined in @DataSet, @CsvDataSet .setUpQueries(Arrays.asList("SET REFERENTIAL_INTEGRITY FALSE")) // disable a foreign key constraint in H2 before each test
         .tearDownQueries(Arrays.asList("SET REFERENTIAL_INTEGRITY TRUE")) // enable a foreign key constraint in H2 after each test
         .build();